 However, like any form of energy, it must be treated with respect to prevent accidents.
 To help ensure you get the most out of your gas supply we have included some safety information below.

 All gas appliances and fittings are capable of operating safely when installed correctly and used for their intended purpose.

 - Always get a registered gas fitter to install your gas appliances or alter your gas supply.
 Ask to see their current licence.

 - A registered gas worker will ensure that your gas appliance or installation is connected correctly, has adequate ventilation, is appropriately flued and is in good working order.

-- If you haven't got a certificate, you can request one from the registered gas fitter or company that carried out the work.
-Alternatively, request a copy from Energy Safety.
+- If you haven't got a certificate, you can request one from the registered gas worker or company that carried out the work.
+Alternatively, request a copy from Safety Energy.

 Consumers and homeowners, including landlords and tenants, are responsible for ensuring the safe operation and maintenance of their gas appliances and equipment.
 To ensure the safety and efficiency of your gas appliance get it checked regularly, preferably by an authorised and competent person:

 - Gas appliances need regular servicing.
 Check your manual or contact the appliance retailer to find out how often the appliance should be serviced.

 - It is strongly recommended thatall gas appliances are serviced annually in particular space heating appliances.

 - Whenever a registered gas worker is working in your home, get them to check your gas appliances and installations are safe.
 (Note: your plumber may also be a registered gasfitter and will be able to carry out these checks).